 We encourage you to contact your loved one often while he is at Bethel.
-Four public pay phones are available with a 15 minute limit on conversations.
+Public pay phones are available with a 15 minute limit on conversations.

-The student will need money or a calling card to make calls. (incoming calls are not accepted.)
+– The student will need money to make calls.
+(Change machine available.)

 – They are open for use daily (except during special events):